moverb/collectiveopensourcehardware.github.io/_education/3j_flashing.md

   </tr>
 </table>

 There are basically two ways to upgrade the firmware of the Libre Solar hardware.
-For development we recommend to purchase an STM Nucleo board with integrated ST-Link/V2 debug adapter.
-The boards are very cheap and allow not only firmware upgrade but also debugging via the serial wire debug (SWD) interface.
-If you want to upgrade to an already tested new firmware version, you might aswell use the USB interface which does not need any additional hardware except for a Micro USB cable (the same as used for smart phones).
+For development we recommend to purchase a STM Nucleo board with integrated ST-Link/V2 debug adapter.
+The board is cheap and allows not only firmware upgrade but also debugging via the serial wire debug (SWD) interface.
+If you want to upgrade to an already tested new firmware version, you might aswell use the USB interface which does not need any additional hardware except for a Micro USB cable (the same which is used for smartphones).

 For both options, you need to install [PlatformIO](http://platformio.org/) (or a different toolchain) and [download the software source code from github](https://github.com/LibreSolar) first.